josenanez/ai-lab/README.md

-# 🧠 ai-lab
-## Applied Artificial Intelligence
+# [josenanez.com](https://www.josenanez.com) - 🧠 AI-LAB · Applied Artificial Intelligence (XAI)

 Welcome to **AI Lab**, an open-space repository for sharing practical examples, reusable components, and real-world use cases of **Applied Artificial Intelligence**.
-This repository is part of the strategic verticals of [josenanez.com](https://www.josenanez.com).
+This repository is part of the strategic verticals of eXperiential AI (XAI).

 ---